Credivis/credivis_intelligence/README.md

 ## 🌟 Introduction

-Welcome to the Credivis Intelligence – a streamlined, efficient, and scalable foundation for building our powerful backend services with modern tools and practices in Express.js and TypeScript.
+Welcome to Credivis Intelligence – a streamlined, efficient, and scalable foundation for building our powerful backend services with modern tools and practices in Express.js and TypeScript.

 ## 💡 Motivation